Ginzburgfund/Gadgets-for-Monitoring-Human-Dipole-Balance/README.md

 - **Phase 3 (7-9 months):** Testing, validation, and regulatory approvals.
 - **Phase 4 (10-12 months):** Final design and mass production preparation.

-## Contact & Collaboration:
-For collaboration, project updates, and inquiries, please feel free to reach out through our repository or contact the development team via email.

 ## License:
-This project is licensed under the MIT License - see the [LICENSE](LICENSE) file for details.